-$$w_i = \frac{1}{N} \cdot e^{(\Delta S_i - \Delta S{obs})^2 / 2\sigma}$$ where ΔSobs is the observed median sea-level contribution of Antarctica between 1992 and 2017 according to (Shepherd et al., 2018) and σ is the uncertainty of this estimate according to the same publication.
+20 $$w_i = \frac{1}{N} \cdot e^{(\Delta S_i - \Delta S{obs})^2/2\sigma}$$ where ΔS{obs} is the observed median sea-level contribution of Antarctica between 1992 and 2017 according to (Shepherd et al., 2018) and σ is the uncertainty of this estimate according to the same publication.
 The normalization factor N would depend on the sample of computations that are compared.
 It would be chosen such that the sum over all realizations within a set is one.
-Thus the weight for a specific realization could be different if the contribution is computed for only one specific ice model or if it is computed for all ice models.
-We have decided against this kind of weighting for the simple reason described in the introduction, namely that the comparison of a model-forcing combination to reproduce the past does not reflect its ability to project the future.
+Thus the weight for a specific realization could be different if the contribution is computed for only one specific

+- ice model or if it is computed for all ice models.
+We have decided against this kind of weighting for the simple reason that 25 the comparison of a model-forcing combination to reproduce the past does not reflect its ability to project the future.
 The reason for this is that the main contribution from Antarctica to the sea level rise since 1992 arose from a specific oceanic warming in the Amundsen Sea Sector which cannot be easily linked to the global mean temperature increase.
 It is definitely not reflected in the procedure that we apply here to obtain the forcing underneath the ice shelves (Figure 1).
 Applying such a weighting would thus distort the results in an unjustified way.

-Please note that the contribution as obtained by the procedure described here is likely not to capture the actual processes that are responsible for the observed ice loss particularly in Amundsen Sea Sector.
-The comparison is done here in order to illustrate the order of magnitude of the signal that is obtained by this procedure.
+30 - The comparison is done here in order to illustrate the order of magnitude of the signal that is obtained by this procedure.
 Compared to earlier ice sheet models the newer generation is able to exhibit a dynamic behaviour that is at least of the same order of magnitude compared to observations.
-Please note that hHere only positive temperature anomalies above the reference level are accounted for.
-That is because it cannot be claimed that linear response as described in equation (57) can also capture a negative response which would be due to processes like refreezing.
-This may lead to a small positive bias in the initial period at the beginning of the 20th century and thereby to a small overestimation of the observed sea level contribution.
+Here only positive temperature anomalies above the reference level are accounted for.
+That is because it cannot be claimed that linear response as described in equation (7) can also capture a - negative response which would be due to processes like refreezing.
+This may lead to a small positive bias in the initial period 35 at the beginning of the 20th century and thereby to a small overestimation of the observed sea level contribution.
 Furthermore the observations will include changes in surface mass balance, in particular an increase in snowfall which is not captured by our approach.
 Thus even though the comparison with observations seems to be compelling, it is not as strong a test as it might seem.
 It really just serves as a check for the order of magnitude of the response.